How to Get More Clients with Ripe Peaches!

 Timing is crucial!
 If picked too soon, your peaches are inedible – green, hard and sour.
 Wait too long and either they’ll rot or someone else will pick them!

 Likewise in your health business: if you push to sell your services too soon, you will lose prospects before they “ripen” – that is, before they get to know, like and trust you.
 If you wait too long, they may lose interest or go to another practitioner for the help they need.

 Research shows that it takes 3-7 contacts for people to respond to business follow-up.
 So continue contacting your Ripe Peaches on a regular basis until they opt out or make an appointment.

-Don’t be shy!
 Continue contacting your Ripe Peaches on a regular basis.
+Don’t be shy – like that introverted little girl reading books in Grandmama’s peach tree!
 Always give something of value in each connection, such as free info, a product or service, followed by a great offer!
 Don’t take rejection personally!

 Now… go pick those “ripe peaches!”
 Follow up with people who have shown interest in your work!
 Then make them an offer they can’t refuse – to start working together to help them with your unique solutions!

 The Prosperous Practice Home Study System shares how to consistently build your wellness practice with new clients, in a natural, authentic way, without seeming pushy or desperate!